 The ways human beings have memorialized the dead has always been a reflection of a society’s changes over time.
-Burying and commemorating the dead are practices that we have done for hundreds of years, and are characterized by constant evolution.
+Burying and commemorating the dead are practices that we have done for thousands of years, and are characterized by constant evolution.
 Developing from the “grave fields” of prehistoric times, to religiously sanctioned and controlled graveyards, and again into the the diverse cemeteries of today; cemeteries and their construction have a rich history.

 The evolution of the Architecture of Death is well represented in how cemeteries have been designed and constructed over the years, as different methods and designs have developed to suit changing social, cultural, and geographical landscapes of death.
 Here is a quick look at the main types of cemetery architecture that exist today, and how they are designed.

-Architecture of Death
+The Architecture of Death

 Urban Death Architecture